kamakirito/ubuntu_server_utilization/README.md

 * Copy the webhook url
 * Paste in the Discord_URL in python-montering.py file

-#To run this in every X mintues..

-#make sure you are ubuntu_server_utilization directory
+# Make sure you are ubuntu_server_utilization directory
 ```
 chmod +x python-montering.py
 cron -l